 Scientific interests in the Cardiovascular and Pulmonary Lab are in the development and implementation of neurophysiological methods that measure motor and autonomic output from the central nervous system for use in clinical research to examine recovery from spinal cord injury.
 Our further interest is to prepare these techniques for use in assessing the effects of new intervention strategies as they emerge from basic science testing.
 The focus of this work is the study of the functional impairment of respiratory and cardiovascular systems after spinal cord injury and the effects of new rehabilitative strategies including locomotor training, respiratory muscle training and epidural stimulation of the spinal cord.

-The Cardiovascular Pulmonary Research Core investigates the effects of respiratory muscle training on blood pressure regulation in individuals with Spinal Cord Injury (SCI).
-Respiration plays an important role in blood pressure regulation by mechanically supporting the venous return to the heart and participating in autonomic function.
+The Cardiovascular and Pulmonary Scientific Core investigates the effects of respiratory muscle training on blood pressure regulation in individuals with Spinal Cord Injury (SCI).
+Respiration plays an important role in blood pressure regulation by mechanically supporting the blood flow return to the heart and participating in autonomic function.